- The Fiscal

 Furthermore, some evidence points towards the positive economic impact of Medicaid expansion as a result of the influx of federal funding, citing increased economic activity and redirected personal spending.

 Medicaid enrollment rates increased during the pandemic, increasing overall program spending.
 To help support Medicaid and provide fiscal relief, the Families First Coronavirus Response Act enacted a 6.2 percentage point increase in the FMAP if states met certain requirements like ensuring continuous coverage for those enrolled as of March 18, 2020.
-The FMAP increase fully remained in effect through March 31st, 2023.
-Starting then, the increase began to phase out at set rates for each quarter, and all increases will end December 31st, 2023.
+The FMAP increase remained in effect through March 31st, 2023.
+Starting then, the increase began to phase out at set rates for each quarter, and all increases ended December 31st, 2023.

-As a result, much of the increased Medicaid spending resulting from the pandemic will fall to the federal government.
-Nevertheless, states are concerned about the period that comes after the cessation of the additional federal funding and before states are able to complete the eligibility verification that allows them to ensure that those who receive benefits are in fact eligible for the program (and thereby contain costs).
+As a result, much of the increased Medicaid spending resulting from the pandemic fell to the federal government.
+Nevertheless, states are concerned about the period that comes after the cessation of the additional federal funding and before states are able to complete the eligibility verification that allows them to ensure that those who receive benefits are, in fact eligible for the program (and thereby contain costs).
 States are anticipating future budget shortfalls, and many have announced or are considering policy changes that include hiring freezes, reduced healthcare provider reimbursement rates, and paused Medicaid coverage expansions.